kwoding/sonar-webdriver-plugin/README.md

 # Sonar WebDriver Plugin

 ## Description
-The Sonar WebDriver Plugin is a static code analysis tool for detecting bad practices using WebDriver (Selenium or Appium).
+The Sonar WebDriver Plugin is a static code analysis tool that helps following best practices for writing WebDriver (Selenium or Appium) tests.

 ## Build and run
 1. Build